-The CY7C2642KV18, and CY7C2644KV18 are synchronous pipelined Burst SRAMs equipped with a read port and a write port.
+The CY7C2663KV18, CY7C2665KV18 are synchronous pipelined burst SRAMs equipped with a read port and a write port.
 The read port is dedicated to read operations and the write port is dedicated to write operations.
 Data flows into the SRAM through the write port and flows out through the read port.
 These devices multiplex the address inputs to minimize the number of address pins required.
-By having separate read and write ports, the QDR II+ completely eliminates the need to "turn around" the data bus and avoids any possible data contention, thereby simplifying system design.
-Each access consists of two 18-bit data transfers in the case of CY7C2642KV18, and two 36-bit data transfers in the case of CY7C2644KV18 in one clock cycle.
+By having separate read and write ports, the QDR II+ eliminates the need to "turnaround" the data bus and avoids any possible data contention, thereby simplifying system design.
+Each access consists of four 18-bit data transfers in the case of CY7C2663KV18, and four 36-bit data transfers in the case of CY7C2665KV18, in two clock cycles.

-These devices operate with a read latency of two cycles when DOFF pin is tied high.
-When DOFF pin is set low or connected to V{SS} then the device behaves in QDR I mode with a read latency of one clock cycle.
+These devices operate with a read latency of two and half cycles when DOFF pin is tied high.
+When DOFF pin is set low or connected to V{SS} then device behaves in QDR I mode with a read latency of one clock cycle.

-Accesses for both ports are initiated on the rising edge of the positive input clock (K).
-All synchronous input and output timing are referenced from the rising edge of the input clocks (K and K).
+Accesses for both ports are initiated on the positive input clock (K).
+All synchronous input and output timing are referenced from the rising edge of the input clocks (K and \overline{K}).

 All synchronous data inputs $(D{[x:0]})$ pass through input registers controlled by the input clocks (K and K).
-All synchronous data outputs $(Q{[x:0]})$ pass through output registers controlled by the rising edge of the input clocks (K and K) as well.
+All synchronous data outputs $(Q{[x:0]})$ outputs pass through output registers controlled by the rising edge of the input clocks (K and K) as well.